devennn/devennn.github.io/_posts/2020-0724-self-and-multihead-attention.md

 Let's say we want to encode ```eat``` from the sentence ```He eat fried noodles```, after process 1, all input words will have Q, K and V as below.

+Starting from here, all examples are refering to calculating for one word only.
+In real application, every word will have to go through these steps.

 ![Q, K and V for every word](/assets/images/qkv_result.png)

 In process 2, the scores are calculated by performing dot products of Q of ```eat``` with transposed K of every words in the sequence, including itself.
 The result for a single word is a vector of size (1, 4) which holds the value of every dot product result.

+The size (1, 4) is used for example in this post for simplicity.
+BERT have its own dimensions of word vectors.

 ![score calculation](/assets/images/score_calculation.png)